kitaird/rl-gridworld/README.md

 Run the `__main__.py` file with python 3.12 to run the program!

+For Mac users if there are issues with `_tkinter`, installing python-tk might be helpful.

 ## Example images
 Here are some examples of the project with implemented algorithms: